Bikzmal/BrainFart/README.md

 In this repo I have made an example .bfart file, that outputs "Hello World" when executed using main.py.
 I've also included some other examples to show how loops work.
 I also made a stringtobfart.py file, which translates an inputted string into bfart.

+You can run these files in a terminal/command prompt.
+Use it like:
+python main.py (filename).bfart
+python stringtobfart.py (string here)

 # Syntax
 The syntax of this programming language is very easy.
 Newlines and spaces do not matter.
 You can write a comment using $ at the start of the line.
 Inline comments don't work.